Sahib Singh (Sikh martyr)

 Sahib Singh (ਸਾਹਿਬ ਸਿੰਘ (Gurmukhi); 17 June 1663 – 7 December 1704 or 1705) was one of the Panj Pyare (or the Five beloved ones).
-He was formerly known as Sahib Chand and was born into the Nai caste (also transliterated as Naee) before being baptized into Khalsa tradition.
+He was formerly known as Sahib Chand and was born into the Nai caste (also transliterated as Naee) before being baptized into the Khalsa tradition.

-Birth and Family
+Biography

+Early life

-There are different versions of different scholars regarding Birth Place and Family Members of Sahib Singh.
-Though all accepts the fact that, he was born in family of Barbers.
+There are different versions of different scholars regarding the birth place and family members of Sahib Singh, although all accept the fact that he was born into a family of barbers.

+Early Sikh literature claims Sahib Singh was the reincarnation of Bhagat Sain.